ruliseun/ruliseun/README.md

 I am Oluwaseun Akinruli

-I am delighted to work with you as we try to solve some of the worlds most challenging problem one line of code a time...
+I am delighted to work with you as we try to solve some of the world's most challenging problems, one line of code a time...

 <hr>